opensumi/docs/docs/develop/basic-design/contribution-point.en.md

 ### Right Menu Contribution

 The contribution point of right click registration is `MenuContribution`.
-We can register  `Menu（菜单）`through this contribution point as follows:
+We can register `Menu` through this contribution point as follows:

 ```ts
 import {